 Flash memory is the long-term storage medium for any microcontroller.
-Because the flash memory is nonvolatile, it is used for storage of constant data and program code of the microcontroller.
+Because the flash memory is nonvolatile, it is used for the storage of constant data and program code of the microcontroller.
 Due to the nature of flash memories, memory access is slow compared to SRAM, cache, and other registers.
 The latency takes effect during the execution of a looping code that performs real-time calculations.

-The [ADuCM3027/ADuCM3029](#) microcontroller has the capacity to execute instructions in SRAM.
-Instruction SRAM (iSRAM) is a portion of the [ADuCM3027/ADuCM3029](#) microcontroller dedicated to be a temporary program code and instruction storage.
+The ADuCM4050 microcontroller has the capacity to execute instructions in SRAM.
+Instruction SRAM (iSRAM) is a portion of the ADuCM4050 microcontroller dedicated to be a temporary program code and instruction storage.
 It is used when the program must execute a looping code faster and does not want the flash latency to affect the execution.
-The iSRAM is small (up to 32 kB) compared to the flash memory (128 kB and 256 kB on the [ADuCM3027](#) and [ADuCM3029](#), respectively); therefore, only important code and instructions must use the iSRAM.
+The iSRAM is small (up to 32 kB) compared to the 512 kB flash memory.
+Therefore, only important code and instructions must use the iSRAM.